Ashton Gate Like?

 scoreboard on its roof.

 On one side is the Dolman Stand which was opened in 1970.
 Originally it had an upper tier of seating with an open enclosure in front.
 But this was later built over with seating too.
 This area is used as a family area, although it is largely open to the elements.
 Opposite, the Williams Stand is an older looking single tiered stand, with several supporting pillars.
 This stand is the Main Stand at Ashton Gate, with the players tunnel and team dugouts in front.
 It also has a television gantry suspended below its roof.
 Unusually for an older ground it is devoid of floodlight pylons, having instead a row of small lights mounted on the roofs of the Williams and Dolman Stands.

-to abandon plans to move to a new stadium.
-Instead
+abandoning plans to move to a new stadium at Ashton

 |What Is It Like For Visiting Supporters?|